 - Learn to manage your emotional reactivity.

 - When communicating with your ex, stick to facts and logistics.
 Leave your opinions and feelings about your ex and his or her parenting out of it.

 When You Let Go Of Blame, Life Feels Better

 Initially, letting go of blame is painful.
 You have to sit with feelings that seem intolerable.
 You feel alone.
 Scared.
 Overwhelmed.
 Doing what needs to be done to fix your life now may not be convenient, cheap, or easy.
 But the more you do the next right thing, the less power your ex will have over you.
 Instead of squandering your energy on blame, you will refocus that energy on creating a post-divorce life that is authentic, meaningful and one that you love.

 Being engaged in high conflict divorce is often a trigger for spouses to continue battling — and blaming — each other, instead of moving on in a civil way.
 Have questions about your divorce?
 Want to find lower conflict solutions to your legal issues?
 We can help.
-To schedule a free consultation with one of our family law attorneys, please contact us or call today: 888-888-0919.
+To schedule an initial consultation with one of our family law attorneys, please contact us or call today: 888-888-0919.